 For the interview, they could either answer questions over Facebook or email, you could record a Skype conversation, or take notes while you talk to them face to face or on the phone.
 Try to capture as much as you can exactly what they say.

 **Once you’ve shared the document with me, choose a passage or interesting quote(s) from your interview…just a few sentences from your interviewee to share with the class.
-This portion of the assignment is your blog post (post 3) for the week (Sept 13).
+We’ll post these in our notes/discussion questions for the week of Sept 12.

 In groups, you’ll read ONE of the following: